tudelft3d/website/jobs/phdmultiroofs/index.md

 ## Job requirements

-We are looking for one highly motivated candidate who holds, or will complete by July 1st, an MSc degree  in geomatics/civil/aerospace/environmental engineering, geoinformatics, computer science, or in a related discipline.
+We are looking for one highly motivated candidate who holds, or will complete by 1 July 2025, an MSc degree in geomatics/civil/aerospace/environmental engineering, geoinformatics, computer science, or in a related discipline.

 The candidate is expected to have:

 * strong interest in computational geometry and 3D reconstruction
-* experience with the management and analysis of 3D geo-data,
+* experience with the management and analysis of 3D geo-data
-* good programming skills (C++ being an advantage),
+* good programming skills (C++ being an advantage)
 * an affinity for working in multi‐disciplinary teams in an international oriented environment
-* excellent oral and written communication skills (in English); see [requirements at TUDelft](https://www.tudelft.nl/onderwijs/opleidingen/phd/admission).
+* excellent oral and written communication skills in English; see [requirements at TUDelft](https://www.tudelft.nl/onderwijs/opleidingen/phd/admission).

-The starting date is in consultation with the candidate, and we aim at **1 July 2024** at the latest.
+The starting date is in consultation with the candidate, and we aim at **1 July 2025** at the latest.